 Clouds are no longer just above our heads; they are with us in homes and offices.
-And it’s not a new type of stratocumulus, but a cloud that was born on the ground – from thousands of servers and kilometers of wires.
+And it’s not a new type of stratocumulus but a cloud that was born on the ground – from thousands of servers and kilometres of wires.
 It’s called cloud computing and has little to do with the actual sky.

 Let’s have a closer look at cloud technologies.

 A cloud is a set of interconnected servers.
-A server is a program or machine on which you can store and process data – texts, images, website files, but also run applications or conduct advanced analysis.
+A server is a program or machine on which you can store and process data – texts, images, website files – and run applications or conduct advanced analysis.
 The servers can be connected via a private or a public network (i.e., the Internet).

 The top providers in the cloud industry (e.g., Google, Amazon, Microsoft) have millions of servers placed in different locations.
-Thanks to that, you can use almost unlimited computing power or transfer information between distant data centers in a fraction of seconds.
+Thanks to that, you can use almost unlimited computing power or transfer information between distant data centres in seconds.

-The map of Google Cloud network and data centers locations.
+The map of Google Cloud network and data centre locations.
 Green – current connections, blue – investments in progress.

 Machines run 24/7.
-Service providers take care of the proper condition – they conduct software updates, protect devices from flooding, burning, or burglary, take care of the right level of air humidity or temperature in the server room.
+Service providers take care of the proper condition – they conduct software updates, protect devices from flooding, burning, or burglary, and take care of the proper air humidity or temperature in the server room.

-Cloud is not only disk space, but a set of hundreds of services that can be used for the development of a company or an application.
+Cloud is not only disk space but a set of hundreds of services that can be used to develop a company or an application.
 You can operate in the cloud in three models – IaaS, PaaS, and SaaS (take it easy, we’ll explain these shortcuts in a moment).
 You have access to various virtual machine types, including high-memory and high-performance computing, BigData analytics services, out-of-the-box machine learning models, and more – there are hundreds of cloud services.
 They run on-demand and are billed due to usage level (or, in the SaaS model, for a monthly fee).

 The definition of cloud computing